Career Development

 Employers that value their staff reward them with more than just their pay; they invest in their skills and development.

-If you don’t think your employer is willing to help you develop as a professional, then it’s probably not worth carrying on working for them.
-You’ll never be able to progress in your career if you’re not given the chance to grow your potential, so if you have career goals that are based on this type of development, it’s best to move on to a role that will get you off ground level and on the way up the career ladder.
+You’ll never be able to progress in your career if you’re not given the chance to grow your potential, so if you have career goals that are based on this type of development, it’s best to move on.

 This brings us to our next point…